glycerine/rmq/README.md

 Copyright 2015 Jason E. Aten, Ph.D.

-License: Apache 2.0.
-Individual vendored components include their own licenses, which may differ.
+License: Apache 2.0 for the top level glue code and integration.
+Individual vendored library components include their own licenses, which differ and impose their own requirements.

+Requires: Go 1.5.1 for GO15VENDOREXPERIMENT=1